QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     @show ones(2) ⋅ ones(2);

-Matrix multiplication using one dimensional vectors similarly follow from treating them as column vectors.
+Matrix multiplication using one dimensional vectors similarly follows from treating them as column vectors.
 Post-multiplication requires a transpose